rayfarer/camptime/README.md

 ## How did you build this?
 Frontend: React (Vite)
 Backend: Firebase Firestore, Storage, Cloud Functions and Auth.
-The EverQuest loot tables and all other data is stored in a SQL AWS RDS.
+The EverQuest loot tables and all other data are stored in a SQL AWS RDS.

 ## Can I contribute?
 Absolutely.
 I plan on hosting the site soon, but any PRs are welcome.
 I sometimes live stream code sessions on Twitch.